-Average working days to complete non-emergency repairs - 4.9 days times of either 3 days (urgent) or 10 days (routine) dependent on the fault.
-We attended 2,670 non-emergency repairs in the year.
-On average, we completed these in 4.9 days.
+Average working days to complete non-emergency repairs - 4.3 days What does this mean?

+Non-emergency repairs are known as reactive repairs and have target response times of either 3 days (urgent) or 10 days (routine) dependent on the fault.
+We attended 2,312 non-emergency repairs in the year.
+On average, we completed these in 4.3 days.
+Why is it important?